kaisermann/aph/README.md

 // Returns a new filtered Apheleia instance aph(...).filter(function(item) { ... })

+// Returns a new Apheleia instance with the discovered elements
+// If single = true, returns only one element.
+// Otherwise, it returns all found elements. aph(...).find(selector, single = false)

 // Returns all elements.
 If index is defined, returns only the specified item. aph(...).get([index])